curvegrid/go-ethereum-wiki/Contracts-and-Transactions.md

 Also, be advised that the amount debited from the source account will be slightly larger than that credited to the target account, which is what has been specified.
 The difference is a small transaction fee, discussed in more detail later.

+Contracts can receive transfers just like externally controlled accounts, but they can also receive more complicated transactions that actually run (parts of) their code and update their state.
+In order to understand those transactions, a rudimentary understanding of contracts is required.

 ### Compiling a contract

+Contracts live on the blockchain in an Ethereum-specific binary format.
+However, contracts are typically written in some high level language such as _solidity_ and then compiled into this byte code for the purpose of being uploaded into the blockchain.

 For the frontier release, `geth` supports solidity compilation through system call to `solc` the command line [solidity compiler](https://github.com/ethereum/cpp-ethereum/solc) by Christian R. and Lefteris K.

-If you start up your `geth` node, you can check if this option is immediately available
+If you start up your `geth` node, you can check if this option is immediately available.
+This is what happens, if it is not:

 ```js
 eth.getCompilers()